klaudia-zardzewiala/stock_prediction/README.md

 # stock_prediction
-This program predicts stock prices by using ML models
+This program predicts stock prices by using ML models.